dennissivia/aicontract-shared/10_dev_workflow.md

-# Collaborative Workflow
+# Development Workflow

+This file is the entrypoint for development work.
+Load it after global rules (`01–09`), then apply the stage files in numeric order (`20–69`).
 This workflow ensures clarity, predictability, and safe collaboration.
 All tasks follow these phases unless explicitly overridden.

 ---

 ## Phase 0: Initialization
-- Re-read the contract.
+- Re-read the `.agents/` rules.
 - Confirm understanding of the task, constraints, and context.
 - Ask clarifying questions when information is incomplete.